-- Note: If your existing WiFi router supports the 5 GHz band, your Nighthawk extender attempts to connect to your router’s 5 GHz band the very first time you push the WPS button.
-If your Nighthawk range extender did not connect to the existing WiFi router’s 5 GHz band, then repeat the entire WPS process again.
+- Note: If your existing WiFi router supports the 5 GHz band, your Netgear Nighthawk extender attempts to connect to your router’s 5 GHz band the very first time you push the WPS button.
+If your Netgear Nighthawk WiFi extender did not connect to the existing WiFi router’s 5 GHz band, then repeat the entire WPS process again.

 Steps After WPS Setup